 - Clear criminal record

 If you plan on setting up a business, you must also be able to demonstrate the economic viability of your intended business/project and meet all of the specific requirements (qualifications/diplomas, etc.), if your line of work is regulated.
 A 30,000 EUR (33,620 USD) investment in the new business will be required, and you must hold at least a master’s degree or be able to prove at least five years of professional work experience.

-If you are a startup founder and applying for the tech visa, you must found your startup in one of the partner incubators and have financial resources equivalent to the French annual minimum wage.
+If you are a startup founder and applying for the tech visa, you must found your startup in a partner incubator and have financial resources equivalent to the French annual minimum wage.
 Your startup project must be approved by the Direccte (French Administration) via an official letter sent to you by the incubator.

 Investors must invest at least 300,000 EUR (336,360 USD), own at least 10% of the company they are contributing to, and plan to create jobs within at least four years following the investment.
 They must also be investing directly or via a company in which they have at least a 30% share.
 Investors will be issued a long-stay visa bearing the statement “passeport talent” “investisseur économique” (Skilled residence permit – Investor), valid for four years.
 If you are staying for less than a year, then you will just be given a long-stay visa, equivalent to a (VLS/TS) residence permit, bearing the statement “passeport talent” and no other statement.

 If you are a self-employed performer, you must justify production or performance for a minimum duration of three months in France, and submit proof of your financial resources (at least equal to 70% of the minimum legal wage in France for a full-time worker).
 In this case, you will be issued a long-stay visa bearing the statement “passeport talent” “profession artistique et culturelle” (Skilled residence permit – artistic and cultural profession).